About the different reasons for muzzling

-The Baskerville muzzles are probably the best-known muzzle brand in the US, therefore we wanted to start with reviewing this one.
+The Baskerville muzzles are probably the best-known muzzle brand in the US; therefore we wanted to start with reviewing this one.
 They are made by the Company of Animals and are sold in many online and traditional stores.

-The Baskerville Ultra comes in six sizes which supposed to fit dogs from a Maltese to a Bull Mastiff.
-Since this is a big scale, there are significant jumps between the sizes so many owners find themselves in a situation where one muzzle is too small but the bigger one is too big on their dog.
+The Baskerville Ultra comes in six sizes, which supposed to fit dogs from a Maltese to a Bull Mastiff.
+Since this is a big scale, there are significant jumps between the sizes, so many owners find themselves in a situation where one muzzle is too small, but the bigger one is too big on their dog.

 We sized up and ordered a size 4.
 The truth is that sometimes it isn’t about the sizing of the product but the style.
-The size 4 muzzle looks huge on Mia because the part around the mouth is wide and it is getting smaller on the front.
+The size 4 muzzle looks huge on Mia because the part around the mouth is wide, and it is getting smaller on the front.
 If she opens her mouth, there is still room under her chin that is never utilized.

 The photos below show Mia with an open and closed mouth in size 4.

 Another thing to consider is if your dog is a determined biter.
-In this case, you want to have an overhead strap even for a longer snout just to say on the safe side - although as we mentioned above, plastic basket muzzles are not the best for high bite-risk dogs.
+In this case, you want to have an overhead strap even for a longer snout to say on the safe side - although, as we mentioned above, plastic basket muzzles are not the best for high bite-risk dogs.

-Having the pre-holes is a much better design than the other ones we tried but it still didn’t work for us.
-It pulled the muzzle up into Mia’s eyes when she was sniffing and if I loosened it to prevent that, the strap was across her eye all the time.
+Having the pre-holes is a much better design than the other ones we tried, but it still didn’t work for us.
+It pulled the muzzle up into Mia’s eyes when she was sniffing, and if I loosened it to prevent that, the strap was across her eye all the time.
 This was mainly because you are not necessarily able to clip the carabiner of the head strap to the middle of the neck strap, so it is already sliding to one side.
-I spent a few walks with adjusting it and trying different lengths but Mia just hated it and I didn’t see any advantages with Mia’s longer snout.
+I spent a few walks with adjusting it and trying different lengths, but Mia just hated it, and I didn’t see any advantages with Mia’s longer snout.
 She was happily wearing the muzzle after I removed the overhead strap.

 As far as I know, Baskerville Ultra is the only muzzle that can be officially re-molded for a better fit.
 This is especially useful for dogs with a broader nose.
 You can just put it in warm water for two minutes and reshape it while it is warm.
-Once it looks good, just dip it in cold water to set the shape.
-Remember that you might have to repeat this process in a few months if the rubber pulls back to its original shape.
+Once it looks good, dip it in cold water to set the shape.
+Remember that you might have to repeat this process in a few months if the rubber pulls back to its original form.

 We have mixed experiences while testing this Baskerville muzzle.

-First of all the muzzle would be much easier to affix with a quick-release buckle.
+First of all, the muzzle would be much more comfortable to affix with a quick-release buckle.
 Currently, it takes time to find the right whole and fix the muzzle - especially if you have to find those holes while the dog is jumping around before heading out for a walk.
 We also run into the problem that the strap slid out and loosened on hikes - although I have no clue how that happened, we run into it multiple times.
 We heard that they are planning to change this and use a buckle that would significantly improve the user experience and safety.

-The other common issue is that this muzzle is made from hard plastic which can rub the top of the snout.
-This was the only muzzle so far that we tested and it caused chafing on Mia’s snout by the end of the hike.
+The other common issue is that this muzzle is made from hard plastic, which can rub the top of the snout.
+This was the only muzzle so far that we tested, and it caused chafing on Mia’s snout by the end of the hike.

-To make it easier on the snout, people use vet wrap, adhesive foam, electrical tape or glue moleskin/sheepskin to the inside of the muzzle where it rubs the nose.
+To make it easier on the snout, people use vet wrap, adhesive foam, electrical tape, or glue moleskin/sheepskin to the inside of the muzzle where it rubs the nose.

 • Bite-proof factor: basket muzzles are generally not the best if a dog is high bite-risk because someone’s hand or a dog’s hair could still get in through the muzzle.
-On the other hand, this muzzle is made from harder plastic so probably would be enough to prevent a nip.
+On the other hand, this muzzle is made from harder plastic, so it probably would be enough to prevent a nip.

 • Safety collar loop: it does have a loop at the bottom that you can use to attach it to a collar.

-• Overhead security strap: it does have one and it is attached to the neck strap by a carabiner which gives some stability to the strap.
+• Overhead security strap: it does have one, and it is attached to the neck strap by a carabiner, which gives some stability to the strap.

 You can buy the muzzle on Amazon but also in many online and offline stores.